wmeng1018/Chen-lab-website/team/index.md

 {% include section.html %}

 ## Alumni
-Gone but never forgotten.
-These are past lab members who have moved on to other school programs, new jobs, or elsewhere.
-They have all made lasting contributions to science and to our hearts.

 {% include section.html %}
 <small><b>Mary, PhD student 2011-2016.</b> Current position: Neuroscience PhD student at Stanford University</small>